luminati-io/bypass-cloudflare/README.md

 ### Using Proxy Solutions

 Cloudflare detects bots by flagging too many requests from a single IP.
-To avoid this, use rotating premium residential proxies.
+To avoid this, use [premium residential proxies](https://brightdata.com/proxy-types/residential-proxies).
 However, if user-agent checks are in play, you'll need to spoof the user agent.

 ### Spoofing HTTP Headers

-HTTP headers reveal client details.
+[HTTP headers](https://brightdata.com/blog/web-data/http-headers-for-web-scraping) reveal client details.
 Cloudflare checks these to differentiate real browsers, which send many headers, from scrapers that send few.
 Most scraper tools let you modify headers to mimic a genuine browser.
 Common headers include:

 #### User-Agent Header

 The `User-Agent` header reveals the browser and OS.
 Cloudflare may block bot-like User-Agents, so spoofing it to mimic a real browser (e.g., Chrome, Firefox, Safari) can help avoid detection.
-For example, in Python’s `requests` library, you can set it like this:
+For example, in Python’s [`requests` library](https://pypi.org/project/requests/), you can set it like this:

 ```python
 import requests